stellalesma/ToDoList/README.md

-# ToDoList
+# ToDo List
-This project is for front-end training.I should create a to-do list web app.
+This project is for front-end training.
+I should create a to-do list web app.